anam-mansoor7/venti/README.md

 This is an implementation of vac and unvac functionality of venti.
 For further details read the full research paper. https://www.usenix.org/conference/fast-02/venti-new-approach-archival-data-storage
 #Technical Details
 Tested with ruby 2.0
-Also installed an additional gem/library base32
+you will need an additional gem base32 for this code to work
 To execute the var functionality ruby vac.rb <dir_name> <filename> to execute the unvar functionality